GreeshmaNethi/html-css-javascript-practice/README.md

 I'm learning Frontend Development using HTML, CSS, and JavaScript.

 🔹 This repository contains:
-- HTML basics
+- HTML fundamentals
-- CSS layouts
+- CSS layouts and styling
-- JavaScript practice programs
+- JavaScript basics

 📌 Currently learning from IBM Frontend course on Coursera.